heungheung/weblogic-operator-tutorialx/tutorials/deploy.weblogic_short.md

 $ kubectl delete -f ~/content/domain.yaml
 domain.weblogic.oracle "sample-domain1" deleted
 ```
-Then, delete the stuck the pod that is running your stuck deployment job.
+Then, delete the stuck pod that is running your stuck deployment job.

 ```
 $ kubectl delete --all pods --namespace sample-domain1-ns